Coveros-Archive/KubernetesUtils/operators/s3-operator/README.md

   ```

   ### Note:
-  1. If namespace CR was deployed in is deleted, the s3 bucket gets deleted.
+  1. If the namespace in which CR was deployed in is deleted, the s3 bucket gets deleted.
   2. If the CR from the namespace is deleted, the s3 bucket gets deleted
 ----